overhangio/tutor/README.md

 ### Migrations and assets

+    make provision
     make migrate
-    make migrate-forum
     make assets

 These commands should be run just once.
-They will create the database tables and generate static assets, such as images, stylesheets and Javascript dependencies.
+They will create the databases, apply database migrations and generate static assets, such as images, stylesheets and Javascript dependencies.

 If migrations are stopped with a `Killed` message, this certainly means the docker containers don't have enough RAM.
 See the [troubleshooting](#troubleshooting) section.